Supervisors take action on compensation

-The board approved a resolution that granted a 3 percent stipend to all permanent, part-time county employees, matching an earlier resolution that had previously provided the stipend to fulltime, non-elected employees.
+The board approved a resolution that granted a 3% stipend to all permanent, part-time county employees, matching an earlier resolution that had previously provided the stipend to full-time, non-elected employees.

 The stipend had initially been negotiated as part of the county’s contract with the county sheriff and secondary road departments’ union bargaining units.
 Those contracts were formally adopted during the board’s March 15 meeting.

-The supervisors had then agreed to add the 3 percent stipends to the other county employees, although they set a minimum of 30 hours that employees needed to work each week to qualify for the stipend,
+The supervisors had then agreed to add the 3% stipends to the other county employees, although they set a minimum of 30 hours that employees needed to work each week to qualify for the stipend,

 People are also reading…